 In the afternoon, Baer House Inn hosts a social hour of wine and appetizers, once again in the ballroom.
 For dinner arrangements, ask Doug for suggestions.
 He’ll even make the reservations for you.
 Doug introduced us to Rusty’s Riverfront Grill, the locals’ favorite for seafood, and Cafe Anchuca, where southern delicacies are presented in an antebellum setting.

 On our visit, we barely scratched the historical surface so we’ll be returning to Vicksburg and Baer House Inn Bed and Breakfast.
-To read more about our trip to the Vicksburg area, visit this page and also this one, at Donna’s trip blog.
+To read more about our trip to the Vicksburg area, visit this page.